DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_manage.md

 You'll be able to manage the request online, for example, you can:
 - add links to artefacts
-- see who the assessors will be
+- view who the assessors will be
 - add details of the team attending the service assessment or peer review
 - assign responsibility for the service assessment or peer review to someone else